Concelo/concelo/README.md

 imply that their dependencies are also missing.
-Thus, there is no need to explicitly acknowledge both a chunk and its dependencies, as the publisher will infer that the subscriber has all the direct and indirect dependencies of acknowledge chunks.
+Thus, there is no need to explicitly acknowledge both a chunk and its dependencies, as the publisher will infer that the subscriber has all the direct and indirect dependencies of acknowledged chunks.
 This allows reconnecting subscribers to sync very quickly in cases where the published content has not diverged much from its last known value -- the publisher need only send chunks which have not been acknowledged explicitly or implicitly.

 ##### Relay Nodes